List of informally named dinosaurs: Fendusaurus

 "Fendusaurus" is a nomen ex dissertatione proposed by Fedak (2006) for FGM 998GF13-II, which includes a skull.
 Other specimens referred to "Fendusaurus" are FGM998GF13-I, FGM998GF13-III, FGM998GF69, FGM998GF9, and FGM998GF18, all found by a crew from the Princeton University.
 All the specimens include femora and coracoids, and although they each share slightly different features, the differences are credited to intra-specific variation.
 Known specimens of "Fendusaurus" were previously classified as cf. Ammosaurus.
-The femora and coracoids also help identify different individuals, and Timothy J. Fedak, the described of the specimens, found that each block represented about one individual.
+The femora and coracoids also help identify different individuals, and Timothy J. Fedak, the describer of the specimens, found that each block represented about one individual.
 "Fendusaurus" is known from the Early Jurassic (Hettangian) McCoy Brook Formation of Wasson Bluff, Nova Scotia.
 It is the first non-avian dinosaur from Nova Scotia.
 As five specimens of "Fendusaurus" are from the McCoy Brook Formation, the formation is the richest prosauropod site in North America.
 The formation is also similar to other formations of North America and Asia, as it lacks any remains presently assigned to Anchisaurus.
 Fedak places "Fendusaurus" as a genus of the family Massospondylidae.

 The specimens of "Fendusaurus" include mostly crushed vertebrae, along with appendicular elements.
 They are distinguishable from Anchisaurus by the morphology of both the ilium and sacral vertebrae.
 However, in some specimens, the morphology of the femora and coracoids are quite different, which led Fedak to speculate that more than one species may have been present.
 "Fendusaurus", according to Fedak, can be distinguished from all closely related sauropodomorphs by the extreme elongation of the cervical vertebrae; a four vertebrae sacrum that includes a dorsosacral and caudosacral; the elongate postacetabular process of the ilium; and an expanded anterior distal process of the tibia.